MicrosoftDocs/edge-developer/microsoft-edge/webdriver-chromium/verify-selenium-tools.md

 title: Verifying downloads of Selenium Tools for Microsoft Edge
 author: MSEdgeTeam
 ms.author: msedgedevrel
-ms.date: 01/22/2021
+ms.date: 01/29/2021
 ms.topic: article
 ms.prod: microsoft-edge
 ms.technology: devtools
 keywords: microsoft edge, web development, html, css, javascript, developer, webdriver, selenium, testing, tools, automation, test
 ---
-# Verifying downloads of Selenium Tools for Microsoft Edge
+# Verify downloads of Selenium Tools for Microsoft Edge

 This article provides the public key to use when verifying the signature of releases of the [Selenium Tools for Microsoft Edge][GithubMicrosoftEdgeSeleniumToolsReleases].